gwezerek/technical-standards/README.md

 Some recommendations here are broad, others are very specific.
 Some are goals for the redesign, others should go into effect right away.
 There's a lot missing and a number of sections need to be fleshed out due to my lack of knowledge.

+TBD - Maybe certain rules should be repeated.
+TBD - Which rules are 100 percent essential

 ## Browser support

 We support any broswer with greater than 2% usage in the United States according to [caniuse.com](http://caniuse.com/).
 As of November 2015, that includes:

+TBD: Update this to use U.S. stats, definitely include Safari, investigate below

 Browser | Versions
 ------- | --------